 How Long Does It Take to Sell a Business?

-If you’re considering exiting your business, you may be wondering how long the process takes.
-While the process varies, most business owners can anticipate a six- to nine-month process from signing a listing agreement to close.
-However, some things impact the length of a business sale.
+If you’re thinking about selling your business, you might be curious about how long the process will take.
+Although the timeline can vary, most business owners can anticipate a six-to nine-month process from signing a listing agreement to closing.
+However, several factors can influence the duration of the business sale process.
 In this article, we answer the question, “How long does it take to sell a business?” and share tips for a streamlined and profitable sale.

 4 Things that Impact the Time it Takes to Sell a Business

-The sales process can be tiring.
-The desirability of your small business depends on the current market and a variety of factors specific to your business.
-Prospective buyers will want to address any potential issues that could arise in their purchase.
-If you’re ready to sell your business then, the good news is that there are ways to speed up the amount of time it takes to reach an agreement.
+If you’re ready to sell your business, then the good news is that there are ways to speed up the amount of time it takes to reach an agreement.
 Before you list your business for sale, take these factors into consideration.

 1. The State of the Market

 The market has seen its fair share of changes in recent years.
 From the initial impacts of the pandemic to recent inflation and high interest rates, confidence has shifted.
-Valuations have remained strong so far, but there’s more unpredictability ahead.
 The specifics of your industry will come into play, as well as whether or not your business is healthy enough to pose for a sale.

 Ultimately, you’ll need to assess whether you can exit profitably before the next headwind shift or if you’re better off staying, modifying your business plan, and trying to grow it before your exit.